Skip to main content

 • Government-issued ID for beneficiary, surviving owner, or estate representative

-• Letters Testamentary or Letters of Administration (for probated estates)
+• Letters Testamentary or Letters of Administration (for accounts with no POD or survivorship designation)

 • Trust documents and successor trustee ID (for trust accounts)

-• Small estate affidavit (where applicable by state law)
+• Small estate affidavit (where applicable under the law of the state where the account is based)

-• IRA beneficiary claim form (for retirement accounts)
+• IRA beneficiary claim form (for retirement accounts -- separate from deposit-account POD claims)

 Mortgage and home lending